pcdslab/TurboBFS/README.md

 1. Update the path of the graphData folder in the corresponding .sh file
 2. Add permision for the .sh file, example: chmod +x run_bfstdcsc.sh
 3. run the experiments with: ./run_bfstdcsc.sh

+# Publications

+If you use this software please cite our paper:

+Oswaldo Artiles, and Fahad Saeed, “TurboBFS: GPU Based Breadth-First Search (BFS) Algorithms in the Language of Linear Algebra”, 2021 IEEE International Parallel and Distributed Processing Symposium Workshops (IPDPSW), May 17-21, 2021

+# Acknowledgements
+This research was supported by the National Science Foundations (NSF) under the Award Numbers CAREER OAC-1925960.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Science Foundation.
+We would also like to acknowledge the donation of a K-40c Tesla GPU and a TITAN Xp GPU from NVIDIA which was used for all the GPU-based experiments performed in our paper.